cartesi/sunodo-examples/README.md

 ### Verbosity

-By default, the Cartesi node works in non-verbose mode, providing logs only from your backend application.
+By default, the Cartesi node runs in non-verbose mode, providing logs only from your backend application.
 For more information, use the `--verbose` command option.

 ```
 sunodo run --verbose